 Get Started with Scratch Coding Free

 Are you ready to help your student begin creating cool projects with Scratch?
-If so, follow these steps to start coding with Scratch for free!
+Even though you don’t need an account to code, an account is useful to access many of Scratch’s features like sharing projects and saving your work.
+Follow these steps to start coding with Scratch for free!

-1. Go to Scratch's website into your web browser.
+- Go to MIT Scratch's website into your web browser.

-If you would like a more comprehensive guide for creating a Scratch account, check out our article on the four steps to get started on Scratch.
+If you would like a more comprehensive guide for creating a Scratch account, check out our article on how to use Scratch.

 Discover the Free Features and Capabilities of Scratch Coding

 Scratch coding offers many ways to implement fun and computer science concepts into your child’s life!
+Scratch is a block based coding platform that offers a robust coding experience, while being completely free of charge for all of its many features.
 Scratch can help your student:

 Free Scratch Coding Classes

 Scratch is fantastic, and we want to help your student build their first computer program!
-Here are some free Scratch Classes you can enroll your student in today.
+Here are some free Scratch Classes you can enroll your student today.
+We have classes available for different grades and learning levels.

 1. Scratch Ninja Free Class